19hours/sg-statutes/Acts/Infectious Diseases Act.md

 (i) any premises which, in his opinion, is suitable for the isolation and treatment of persons who are or are reasonably suspected to be cases or carriers or contacts of the infectious disease; and

-(ii) any conveyance which, in his opinion, is suitable and necessary for use in connection with the prevention of the spread of the infectious disease; and
+(ii) any conveyance which, in his opinion, is suitable and necessary for use in connection with the prevention of the spread or possible outbreak of the infectious disease; and

+[Act 5 of 2019 wef 25/03/2019]

 (i) by order prohibit or restrict the movement of persons, animals and conveyances into, within or out of any public place referred to in paragraph (g) or any premises referred to in paragraph (h)(i).